How to Enable HiDPI Mode in macOS

 This works great on high-resolution displays like 4K monitors and the new 5K iMac, but what if you could have the benefit of Retina-like sharpness on a non-Retina monitor?
 Well, thanks to something called HiDPI mode in macOS/OS X, you can, although there’s a pretty big caveat.

 HiDPI mode was initially available as an option in Xcode’s Quartz Debug utility, but since Mavericks has been accessible via a Terminal command.
-If you’re running Mountain Lion or older, check out this article at OS X Daily for instructions on how to enable HiDPI mode in OS X. If you’re running Mavericks or newer, including the latest El Capitan betas as of the date of this article, continue with the steps below.
+If you’re running Mountain Lion or older, check out this article at OS X Daily for instructions on how to enable HiDPI mode in OS X. I.

 First, fire up a new Terminal window and then copy and paste the following command:

-Press Return to execute the command and, because this is a “sudo” command, enter your admin password when prompted.
-Next, reboot your Mac and, upon logging back in, head to System Preferences > Displays.
+Then press Return to execute the command and, because this is a “sudo” command, enter your admin password when prompted.

 And here’s what HiDPI mode looks like with an effective resolution of 960×600: